The aim of the International SST FRM Radiometer Network is to develop a community of in situ radiometer builders, operators and data users who will:

 - As more shipborne radiometers join the ISFRN, the current limited global coverage will be improved

-- OBJ-1: Validate Sentinel-3A and Sentinel-3B SLSTR L1, L2 and higher order SST products to FRM standards.
+- OBJ-1: Validate satellite SST products to FRM standards.

-- OBJ-2: Maintain and deploy on a continuous basis Thermal Infrared Radiometers (TIR) FRM and necessary supporting instrumentation to validate Sentinel-3 SLSTR SST products.
+- OBJ-2: Maintain and evolve the International SST FRM Radiometer Network (ISFRN) and deploy on a continuous basis Thermal Infrared Radiometers (TIR) FRM and necessary supporting instrumentation to validate SST products.

-- OBJ-3: Process, archive and quality control all data following documented FRM procedures that approve their use for FRM satellite validation.
+- OBJ-3: Process, archive and quality control FRM4SST data following documented FRM procedures that approve their use for FRM satellite validation.

-- OBJ-4: Deliver approved data sets and uncertainty budgets to Copernicus and the Sentinel-3 Mission Performance Centre.
+- OBJ-4: Deliver approved FRM4SST data sets and uncertainty budgets to users.

-- OBJ-6: Prepare and submit peer-reviewed journal articles.
+- OBJ-5: Prepare and submit peer-reviewed journal articles.

-- OBJ-7: Conduct communications and outreach material promoting Copernicus Sentinel-3 SLSTR and the SLSTR-SST-FRM-Validation project.
+- OBJ-6: Conduct communications and outreach material promoting FRM4SST activity.